Pitt-JonesLab/Greenchip/SliderReadme.txt

 SliderName min max resolution

-min - Minimum value of the slider.
-Sldiers start at this value
+min - Value at the far left of the slider.
+Sliders start at this value

-max - Maximum value of the slider.
+max - Value at the far right of the slider.

 resolution - The minimum amount the slider can increment.
 Clicking the slider bar moves it by this amount.